-Tables 8.4, 8.5, and 8.6 contain scale score summary statistics for the four PSAE subject areas for the spring 2011, 2010, and 2009 administrations, respectively.
+Tables 8.4, 8.5, and 8.6 contain scale score summary statistics for the the PSAE subject areas for the spring administrations in 2012 (three subject areas), and in 2011 and 2010 (four subject areas).
 All forms and all students with scores are included.
-As can be seen from the tables, the sample sizes increase by about 8,000 from 2009 to 2010 and increase again by about 4,000 from 2010 to 2011.
-The means for Reading decrease by about 1.5 from 2009 to 2010, but stay about the same from 2010 to 2011.
-The Reading standard deviations stay about the same for all three years.
-The means for Mathematics decrease very slightly from 2009 to 2011, and the Mathematics standard deviations are a little variable across the three years.
-The Science means vary slightly across the years and the Science standard deviations also vary a little over the three years.
-The Writing means decrease about 1.5 from 2009 and 2010, but increase by about 0.5 from 2010 to 2011.
-The Writing standard deviations increase slightly from 2009 to 2010, but stay about the same from 2010 to 2011.
+As can be seen from the tables, the sample sizes increase by about 4,000 from 2010 to 2011 and then level off from 2011 to 2012.
+The means for Reading are fairly steady across the three years as are the Reading standard deviations.
+The means for Mathematics are nearly the same for the three years, but the standard deviations for Mathematics display a little variably across the three years.
+The Science means are stable from 2010 to 2011 but increase in 2012; the Science standard deviations have a small dip in value for 2011.
+The Writing means and standard deviations are comparable for 2010 and 2011.
+The ACT essay was not administered in 2012 so there are no Writing test statistics for that year.

-Though the means and standard deviations for all four subjects are very stable across the three years there is some slight variation from year to year, which is likely statistically significant because of the large sample sizes.
+Although the means and standard deviations for all three subjects are very stable across the three years, there is some slight variation from year to year, which is likely statistically significant because of the large sample sizes.
 However, the practical significance of this variation when compared to the size of the subject standard deviations is not great.
-Even a mean difference of 1.5 points from year to year is not very large when divided by a standard deviation of 16 which is the usual method for determining the practical effect size of mean differences.
+Even a mean difference of 1 point from year to year is not very large when divided by a standard deviation of 16 which is the usual method for determining the practical effect size of mean differences.

-The % passing column represents the percentage of examinees that received either a meets or exceed level score in the specified subject.
-The percent passing for most subjects tends to decrease a little over the three years, although Writing increases 1% from 2010 to 2011 and Mathematics fluctuates up and down over the three years.
-The PSAE scale score distributions are unimodal and only slightly skewed which means most of the scores fall in the middle of the distribution near the "Meets" category cut-score, so small shifts in the shape of the distribution near the "Meets" cut-score from year to year can have large effects on the percent passing.
-That is because scores near the center of the distribution have large numbers of students, so a small shift in the scale of a point or two near a cut-score can affect many students.
-This could help explain the changes in the percent passing statistics over the years.
+The percent Meets/Exceeds column represents the percentage of examinees that received either a meets or exceeds level score in the specified subject.
+The percent Meets/Exceeds for Reading tends to decrease over the three years, but the percent Meets/Exceeds for Mathematics increases over the three years.
+The Science percent Meets/Exceeds dips about one percentage point from 2010 to 2011 and then increases over 2.5 percentage points from 2011 to 2012.
+The Writing percent Meets/Exceeds increases slightly from 2010 to 2011.
+The PSAE scale score distributions are unimodal and only slightly skewed which means most of the scores fall in the middle of the distribution near the meets category cutscore, so small shifts in the shape of the distribution near the meets cut-score from year to year can have large effects on the percent Meets/Exceeds.
+That is because scores near the center of the distribution have large numbers of students, a small shift in the scale of a point or two near a cut-score can affect many students.
+This could help explain the changes in the percent Meets/Exceeds statistics over the years.